ebbot-ai/ebbot_flutter_ui/docs/environments.md

 ## Support

-If you're unsure which environment to use:
-1. Contact your Ebbot account manager
-2. Check your bot configuration dashboard
-3. Start with staging for initial testing
+Start with staging for initial testing, then use the production environment specified for your bot.

 For more help, see the [Troubleshooting Guide](./troubleshooting.md).